marionmari/pyGPs/README.md

 pyGPs is a Python library for Gaussian Process (GP) Regression and Classification.
 Here is an online [documentation](http://www-ai.cs.uni-dortmund.de/weblab/static/api_docs/pyGPs/), where you will find a comprehensive introduction to functionalities and demonstrations.
 You can also find the same doc locally in `/doc/build/html/index.html`.

-pyGPs is an object-oriented GPs implementation.
+Generally speaking, pyGPs is an object-oriented GPs implementation.
 The functionality follows roughly the gpml matlab implementation by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).
 Standard GP regression and classification as well as FITC (sparse GPs) inference is implemented.

 Further, pyGPs includes implementations of
 - minimize.py implemented in python by Roland Memisevic 2008, following minimize.m which is copyright (C) 1999 - 2006, Carl Edward Rasmussen
 - scg.py (Copyright (c) Ian T Nabney (1996-2001))
 - brentmin.py (Copyright (c) by Hannes Nickisch 2010-01-10.)

 Finally, pyGPs is constantly maintained.
 If you feel you have some relevant skills and are interested in contributing then please do get in touch.
-We appreciate any feedback
+We appreciate any feedback.

 Installing pyGPs
 ------------------